Color in photography composition made easy with the color wheel

 Color is an element of the principle of unity in photography composition.
 To really bring a styled shoot together, combine your color knowledge with these elements for strong, cohesive images.

-All of a sudden, deciding on what colors to include just became a whole lot easier!
+All of a sudden, deciding on what colors to include in photos just became a whole lot easier!
 And remember to use color theory for your lighting too if you like to add color to off camera flash.

 No design degree needed for color theory, just a handy color chart …and knowledge of how to use color in photography composition.